Every Case Deserves Justice

 - Drug wholesalers

-If your doctor negligently prescribed an unsafe dosage or failed to monitor your condition while taking the opioid drugs, you can file a medical malpractice lawsuit.
+If your doctor negligently prescribed an unsafe dosage or failed to monitor your condition while taking the opioid drugs, you may file a medical malpractice lawsuit.
 On the other hand, you may be able to file a claim against the pharmaceutical or manufacturing companies responsible for the drug.
 We believe that individuals and corporations should be held responsible for negligent or reckless actions that cause physical harm to others.
 Whatever your situation, our firm has a thorough knowledge of the legal system and can guide you through the process.

-Passionate Representation for Opioid Lawsuits
+Passionate Representation In Opioid Lawsuits

 According to the Centers for Disease Control and Prevention (CDC), opioids caused more than 33,000 deaths in 2015 alone.
 Furthermore, Ohio has a high number of overdose incidents each year.
 If the pharmaceutical company failed to provide adequate warnings about the product, you may be able to file a lawsuit for negligence and other charges.